Hello! Thanks for checking out my site and my work.

 Please don’t ask me to bend these rules – I’ll probably get snotty with you.

 I also get a lot of requests from new travel-based startups asking if I could give my thoughts on their new app, maybe add a few posts/reviews/links of my own into their product to get some exposure.
 I almost always can’t, because they’re asking me to do unpaid work, and being a blogger I have plenty of unpaid work already, thanks.

 If you really want to get my attention, approach me as one professional to another, with a business proposal that benefits both sides in a meaningful way.

 If you did that, I guarantee I’d get straight back to you.

 Yes – if that advertising is a really good fit with what this site is about.

-Please note that I don’t run pop-ups (other than my own promoting my free storytelling course), and I won’t link to pharmaceutical products, tobacco, alcohol, pornography, gambling or anything to do with the Twilight series.
+Please note that I don’t run pop-ups (other than my own promoting my free storytelling course), and I won’t link to pharmaceutical products, tobacco, alcohol, pornography, gambling or anything to do with Dan Brown.